bman46/InstagramEmbedDiscordBot/docs/Install.md

 **DMErrors:**

-`"DMErrors": true/false,` Set this to `true` or `false` depending on if you want the owner from `OwnerID` to recive certain errors as Discord direct messages.
+`"DMErrors": true/false,` Set this to `true` or `false` depending on if you want the owner from `OwnerID` to receive certain errors as Discord direct messages.

 **IGAccounts:**